vedph/pythia/docs/14-example-counts.md

-# Words and Lemmata Counts
+# # Mock Example - Words and Lemmata Counts

 Counts details are calculated for the distribution of each word or lemma in the groups defined by pairs of document attributes names and values.